sultanofcardio/learn-python/level-1/README.md

 # Level 1

-So in level 0, we talked about computers processing data.
-Some of this data happens to be the instructions that we use in order to tell the computer what to do.
+In level 0, we talked about computers processing data.
+This data includes the very instructions that we use in order to tell the computer what to do.

 At a high level, these instructions take the form of programs (which we will get around to writing soon).
 Programs are written in a language, which has rules for grammar, syntax and semantics that you must follow - not unlike English.
-There are countless programming languages

-Our programming language of choice is Python and we will be getting very used to its rules.
+There are countless programming languages and our programming language of choice is Python.
+As such, we will need to get acquainted with its rules.

 ## Python

-Python programs are written in text files, typically ending with the file extension *.py*
+Python programs are written in text files, typically ending with the file extension *.py* (e.g. *foo.py*)

-These programs consist of what are known as **statements** - a unit of code that expresses some action to be carried out. **Code** is another word for the content of these files, and you'll hear programmers throw this word around alot.
+The instructions in these programs consist of what are known as **statements** - a unit of code that expresses some action to be carried out. **Code** is another word for the instructions in a programming language, and you'll hear programmers throw this word around alot.

-Statements are not unlike sentences in English; sentences end with a full stop or period.
-Similarly, the rules of python say that a statement ends at the end of a line.
-Whenever code on a line ends, the statement ends and a new line begins.
+Statements are not unlike sentences in natural language.
+For instance according to the rules of English, sentences end with a full stop (or period).
+Similarly, the rules of Python prescribe that a statement ends at the end of a line.
+This mean therefore that whenever code on a line ends, the statement has ended and a new statement begins.

-There is a special character known as the newline character (`\n`) that gets placed into a file whenever you press the enter key on your keyboard - this is what makes the cursor move to new line.
+There is a special character known as the newline character (`\n` or `\r\n` depending on your operating system) that gets placed into a file whenever you press the enter key on your keyboard - this is what makes the cursor move to new line.
 Rest assured that it is there, even though you can't see it.

 Below is a snippet of Python code (don't worry too much about what it means just yet).